 Hesitant to commit to Opal, Nola goes back to her men and the situation rapidly begins to implode.
 Jealousy and competition run rampant, and despite her explicit set of rules to prevent them from ever running into each other and getting too attached, everything unravels when they all show up at her art show.
 But instead of focusing on her showcase and an interview with a critic, Nola spends so much time trying to appease the three men that everything goes up in flames.

 With the help of her therapist, Nola realizes that she's been compartmentalizing herself for the men's approval.
 She decides to put everything on the table.

-In the final episode of the season, aptly titled "Nola's Choice," (spoilers ahead), Nola invites all three of the men to Thanksgiving dinner without their knowledge.
+In the final episode of season one, aptly titled "Nola's Choice," (spoilers ahead), Nola invites all three of the men to Thanksgiving dinner without their knowledge.
 The air is tense as the trio feel out their competition and size each other up, but Nola systematically rejects any power grab for control over the situation—or her.

 After dinner, Nola shares her latest piece of work with the men.
 A painting titled "The Three-Headed Monster" depicts Greer, Mars, and Jamie in their most vulnerable forms: naked, side-by-side, with their penises drawn proportionally to size, objectified from her point of view.